Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/input.md

     Type: 'React.ReactNode',
     Required: 'False',
     Default: '',
-    Description: 'An optional component to display at the end of a field, such as a search svg', },
+    Description: 'An optional component to display at the end of a field, such as a search SVG', },
   {
     Name: 'field',